Download D-EITI Data

 Trade tax in Germany is collected by around 11,000 municipalities according to individually-determined and thus differing rates.
 The basis for the calculation of the trade tax is trade income.
 This is the profit determined pursuant to the income tax law or the corporation tax law.
 The amount of trade tax may be increased or reduced by additions and reductions as per the German Trade Tax Act.
 The trade income is the basis to determine a tax assessment amount in a nationwide uniform procedure.
 If the commercial enterprise has permanent establishments in several municipalities, the taxable amount is apportioned to the individual permanent establishment municipalities.
 The trade tax to be paid by the commercial enterprise is determined by applying the respective assessment rate of the municipality to the tax assessment amount or apportionment share.
 Trade tax is levied on corporations, partnerships and natural persons with their commercial income.

 Only the taxable amounts determined during the assessment procedure are included in the trade tax statistics.
-The Federal Statistical Office used the results of a special evaluation of statistics for the years 2010 and 2018 to assign the positive taxable amounts of the companies in question to the relevant tax rates charged by the respective municipalities.
+The Federal Statistical Office used the results of a special evaluation of statistics for the years 2010 to 2019 to assign the positive taxable amounts of the companies in question to the relevant tax rates charged by the respective municipalities.
 This enabled the trade tax to be determined in an approximate manner.

 Income tax